thakshaCS/Plant-Fairy/README.md

 </p>

-The findings from these evaluvation were taken into account to improve our prototype.
+The findings from these evaluations were taken into account to improve our prototype.

 ## High-Fidelity Prototype and Summative Evaluation

-Based on the feedback from the evaluation of the low fideltiy prototype we refined our design.
+We refined our design based on the feedback from the evaluation of the low-fidelity prototype.

 ## Usability Testing

- We recurited particpant to test the usability of our high fidelity prototype.
-In order to assess the efficiency and effectiveness of the system, we collected data by measuring the time participants took to complete tasks, by gathering their feedback through comments and notes and by having them fill out a system usability scale form.
-Most particpant stated that Plant Fairy
+We recruited participants to test the usability of our high-fidelity prototype.
+To assess the efficiency and effectiveness of the system, we collected data by measuring the time participants took to complete tasks, gathering their feedback through comments and notes, and having them fill out a system usability scale form.
+Feedback from the participants in regards to Plant Fairy was:

 - had a clear layout
-- visually appealing & consistent design
+- visually appealing and consistent design
 - easy to use
-- tutorial was helpful in figuring out how to use the app
+- The tutorial helped them figure out how to use the app

-Also we received an average SUS score of 88.06 (excellent).
+Also, we received an average SUS score of 88.06 (excellent).

 ## User Research Team
 - Thakshajiny Mangaleswaran